 We are excited to announce that, starting in the academic year 2019-2020, the Ricci Scholars Program scholars will spend the Spring semester in Ho Chi Minh City, Vietnam.

-Unlike other international experiences, the Ricci program allows students to engage in two cultures within the span of nine months—Western European culture in Rome and Eastern Asian culture in Beijing—and challenges them to integrate these experiences with a third culture, that of the United States.
-This triple cultural immersion, achieved through a coordinated effort linking Chicago, Rome, and Beijing, is currently unparalleled by any other study abroad program and brings together the cultures of East and West in an educational context that reflects the complexities and opportunities of the 21st century.
+Unlike other international experiences, the Ricci program allows students to engage in two cultures within the span of nine months—Western European culture in Rome and Eastern Asian culture in Ho Chi Minh City—and challenges them to integrate these experiences with a third culture, that of the United States.
+This triple cultural immersion, achieved through a coordinated effort linking Chicago, Rome, and Ho Chi Minh City, is currently unparalleled by any other study abroad program and brings together the cultures of East and West in an educational context that reflects the complexities and opportunities of the 21st century.